The 19th Annual Ethics Bowl

-The SAA Committee on Ethics invites graduate and undergraduate students to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the 84th Annual Meeting of the SAA, April 10-14, 2019, in Albuquerque, NM.
+The SAA Committee on Ethics invites graduate and undergraduate students to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the 89th Annual Meeting of the SAA, April 17-21, 2024, in New Orleans, LA.

 About the Ethics Bowl